 - Create Food Experiences.
 Provide opportunities for engagement, education, health and conviviality.
 Ensure these four elements in every aspect of our work.

 - Strengthen Community.
 Bolster food and farming businesses by teaching valuable operational skills.
 Support suppliers to encourage stable and viable regional food systems.
-Build capacity, and build community, by touching every step of the supply chain.
+Build both capacity and community by touching every step of the supply chain.

 We leapt at the opportunity to create a self-operating food program for Airbnb that mirrored their company values of hosting and belonging.
-We joined when the kitchen team was just three people, and, over three years, built it into a global team of 35.
-We designed, constructed, and managed commercial/teaching kitchens for Airbnb in SF, Oregon and Ireland; each of these locations feeds thousands of people per day.
-As Global Head of Food, we were able to integrate our deeply valued program-pillars into the working infrastructure of each kitchen.
+We joined when the kitchen team was just three people and over three years built it into a global team of 35 employees.
+We designed, constructed, and managed commercial and teaching kitchens for Airbnb in San Francisco, Oregon and Ireland; each of these locations feeds thousands of people per day.
+As Global Head of Food, we integrated our values-driven program pillars into the working infrastructure of each kitchen.

 Etsy believes that its employee food should be provided by its neighborhood food makers.
-Illuminating the resourcefulness and skill of the DIY “maker” Etsy itself helps to foster,, they rely on small food providers, caterers and restaurants to inspire their staff with a different food theme each week.
-Fare Resources has stepped in to help scale this program, as they move into new headquarters in 2016.
-Our program will keep the localized approach at its core while evolving the food concepts.
-We are partnering with local farm sources, identifying kitchen talent and improving the physical infrastructure and operational systems in order to streamline their transition.
+Illuminating the craft and skill of the DIY “maker” Etsy itself celebrates in its online marketplace, they rely on small food producers, caterers and restaurants to inspire their staff with two meals weekly, a robust snack program and other food-centric amenities.
+Fare Resources has stepped in to help scale the program as they move into new headquarters in 2016.
+Our program will keep the localized approach at its core while evolving the food operations.
+We are partnering with local farm sources, identifying kitchen talent and improving the physical infrastructure and operational systems to manage the transition.

 Looking to maintain its competitive talent edge, Adobe was seeking to radically alter the physical and cultural environments of its San Jose Headquarters and San Francisco offices.
-In collaboration with their food service provider, Bon Appétit, we facilitated an extensive research, concept, and brand development project across multiple teams within the company.
-We reconceptualized Adobe’s global food program by creating more educational opportunities for their employees and developing new operational strategies for their four Bay Area kitchens, which, all together, feed more than 3500 people daily.
+In collaboration with their food service provider, Bon Appétit Management Co., we facilitated an extensive research, concept and brand development project across multiple teams within the company.
+We reconceptualized Adobe’s global food program by creating more educational opportunities for their employees and developing new operational strategies for their four Bay Area kitchens which feed more than 3500 people daily.